Wednesday 15 May 2024

 Note the two dead stems and split seed capsules from last year's flower spikes

-It is not a particularly rare orchid even today, in fact it is still widespread in England despite loss of habitat due to woodland clearance and planting of conifers but for me these orchids were only my second ever sighting, so to see up to forty or fifty from the road, discreetly poking their unexceptional spikes above a thick mulch of rotting beech leaves was a real treat.
+It is not a particularly rare orchid even today, in fact it is still widespread in England despite loss of habitat due to woodland clearance and planting of conifers but for me these orchids were only my second ever sighting, so to see up to forty or fifty from the road, discretely poking their unexceptional spikes above a thick mulch of rotting beech leaves was a real treat.

 They are said to never be abundant but we must have seen over fifty without leaving the lane and we were told that many more, into the hundreds were further back from the lane.